Emmanuel Obeng Mensah

-Emmanuel Obeng Mensah (born 1934) is a Ghanaian politician and was a member of the First Parliament of the Fourth Republic of Ghana from 1993 to 1997 representing Wenchi East Constituency under the membership of the National Democratic Congress.
+Emmanuel Obeng Mensah (1 October 1934 – 1996 or 1997) was a Ghanaian politician and was a member of the First Parliament of the Fourth Republic of Ghana from 1993 to 1997 representing Wenchi East Constituency under the membership of the National Democratic Congress.

 Early life and education

-Emmanuel was born on 1 July 1934.
+Mensah was born on 1 July 1934.
 He attended University of Ghana, Legon.
 He worked as an educationist before going into parliament.

 Politics

-Emmanuel began his political career in 1992 when he became the parliamentary candidate for the National Democratic Congress (NDC) to represent his constituency in the Brong Ahafo region of Ghana prior to the commencement of the 1992 Ghanaian parliamentary election.
+Mensah began his political career in 1992 when he became the parliamentary candidate for the National Democratic Congress (NDC) to represent his constituency in the Brong Ahafo region of Ghana prior to the commencement of the 1992 Ghanaian parliamentary election.

 He was sworn into the First Parliament of the Fourth Republic of Ghana on 7 January 1993 after being pronounced winner at the 1992 Ghanaian election held on 29 December 1992.